nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Setting Docker configuration on the remote daemon...
 Checking connection to Docker...
 Docker is up and running!
-To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env second-host
+To see how to connect your Docker Client to the Docker Engine running on this virtual machine, run: docker-machine env first-host
 ```

 We can check that we have a new host: